jinghuazhao/QTR/HUA_methylation_analysis/README.md

 [BiSeq.R](BiSeq.R) replaces 1_BiSeq.R in both experiments on *lmer* and *matie*.
 It handles the triplet with suffexes as 1a2a,1b3b,2c3c rather than a sequence of numbers.

-Unfortunately, the `combine` method of BSraw remains crashed.
-At least, it illustrates three batches here which could be saved, loaded again from a new session of R and retry, which turned to be successful.
+When R crashes, one can still save a list of BSraw objects, which can be loaded again from a new session of R and retry, which turned to be successful.

 2. Amendment to R/BiSeq package.